emmanuelalo52/Quant-strategy/README.md

 - **Plot Generation**: Creates several plots to show the distribution of stocks across different clusters and to compare the performance of the optimized portfolio against the S&P 500 index.

+## Installation

+Before running the script, ensure you have Python installed along with the following packages:

 ```bash
 pip install pandas pandas_datareader numpy matplotlib yfinance statsmodels sklearn pandas_ta